-Dr. Venice Sanchez, M.D.,Medical Director
+Dr. Venice Sanchez, M.D.Medical Director

-Dr. Sanchez is a Board Certified Psychiatrist who received her Bachelor of Science degree from the UCLA, Medical Degree from Michigan State University, and Psychiatry Residency training at UCI Medical Center.
+Dr. Sanchez is a Board Certified Psychiatrist who received her Bachelor of Science degree from UCLA, Medical Degree from Michigan State University, and Psychiatry Residency training at UCI Medical Center.
 Her primary focus is mood and thought imbalances and how to enable patients to regain control over their lives and successfully deal with their addictions.
-Dr. Sanchez works with all psychiatric diagnoses, but specializes in detox and rehab care, dual diagnoses, and PTSD.
+Dr. Sanchez works with all psychiatric diagnoses, but specializes in detox and rehabilitation care, dual diagnoses, and PTSD.

-Dr. Christine Curtis, Executive Clinical Director
+Dr. Christine Curtis, Psy.D.
+Executive Clinical Director

 Dr. Christine Curtis is the Executive Director of Akua Mind and Body in Sacramento, CA. She has a doctorate degree in Clinical Psychology from John F. Kennedy University and has worked in the field of Behavioral Health and Addiction Treatment for over 15 years.
 She has experience in a wide variety of clinical settings, including acute care hospitals, outpatient programs, and managed care.
 Dr. Curtis also serves as adjunct faculty for the graduate psychology programs at both The Chicago School of Professional Psychology and The University of Phoenix.